 Failed.
 [PEER} File system change notification not supported by platform (code=45112)

-Solution: You must run your Sync session to or from a machine with an operating system that supports continuous mode:
+Solution: You must run your Sync session to or from a machine with an operating system that supports continuous mode.
+See the table below.

 |Continuous Sync Direction||Supported Sync Client OS||Supported Sync Server OS|